mark-watson/SwiftAI-book/manuscript/preface.md

 # Preface

 Why use Swift for hacking AI?
 Common Lisp has been my go-to language for artificial intelligence development and research since 1982.
-The transition to using Swift was a slow transition for me.
-During this transition I prototyped a new project in parallel using both Swift and Common Lisp, weighing the advantages of both for my current requirements.
-The Swift version of this project included in this book runs on macOS, iOS, and iPadOS.
-The macOS version is available on the Apple Store.
-Several of the utilities developed in this book were used in this project.
+The transition to using Swift was a transition motivated by practical aspects of Swift and the Swift ecosystem.

+## Notes on the new June 2025 Book Edition

+With the release of new Apple Intelligence tooling available for macOS26, iPadOS26, and iOS26 I have added a new Part 5 at the end of this book covering several practical AI use cases with new examples.

+TBD

 ## Requests from the Author